-In previous articles the steps in addressing transport challenges were outlined:
+In previous articles, I outlined the steps in addressing transport challenges:

 - Role of strategy in solving everyday transport challenges